cloudmesh/classes/docs/source/i524/paper1-hw.rst

 ^^^^^^^^^^^^
 Treat this as a scientific paper, so you should aim to inform and give a well-rounded overview of the subject matter.
-Do not use superlatives or adjectives that are more appropriate for an advertisment, such as *very*, *best*, *cutting-edge*, etc.
+Do not use superlatives or adjectives that are more appropriate for an advertisement, such as *very*, *best*, *cutting-edge*, etc.

 In addition, non-trivial statements of fact or quantitative statements